 At December 31, 2015, the Company has issued restricted stock units ("RSUs") for the potential issuance of shares of the Company's common stock for the purpose of aligning executives and employees of the Company and for the purpose of compensation for serving as members of the Board of Directors of the Company and for the purposes of retaining qualified personnel at compensation levels that otherwise would not be available should the company have been required to pay certain salaries in cash only.
-Certain of the RSUs were issued to employees of FD ("FD RSUs"); certain RSUs were issued to the executive officers of the Company ("Executive RSUs"); certain RSUs were issued to the employees of the Company ("Executive RSUs"); certain RSUs were issued to the employees of the Company ("Executive RSUs"); certain RSUs were issued to the employees of the Company ("Executive RSUs"); certain RSUs were issued to members of the board of directors of the Company ("Board RSUs").
+Certain of the RSUs were issued to employees of FD ("FD RSUs"); certain RSUs were issued to the executive officers of the Company ("Executive RSUs"); certain RSUs were issued to the employees of the Company ("Employee RSUs"); and certain RSUs were issued to members of the board of directors of the Company ("Board RSUs").
 On January 1, 2015, the Company issued 70,640 RSUs to employees as a bonus; these RSUs were accrued during the year ended December 31, 2014.
 These RSUs vested immediately.
 Also on January 1, 2015, the Company issued a total of 350,000 RSUs to its executive officers.
-These RSUs were for services provided during the year ended December 31, 2014, and were accrued during the year ended December 3, 2014.
+These RSUs were for services provided during the year ended December 31, 2014, and were accrued during the year ended December 31, 2014.
 On November 2, 2015, 125,000 RSUs were exercised by the Company's CEO.
 At December 31, 2015, the following Executive RSUs were outstanding: A total of 797,466 RSUs were vested; 75,000 RSUs will vest on May 1, 2016; 600,000 RSUs will vest on December 31, 2016; and 800,000 will vest on July 1, 2017.
-An additional 125,000 RSUs will vest contingent upon the attainment of a stock price of \$2.00 per share for 20 straight trading days.
-The Company estimated that the stock-price goals of the Company's stock price closing above \$2.00 per share for 20 straight days have a 90% likelihood of achievement, and these RSUs were valued at 90% of their face value; the Company
+An additional 125,000 RSUs will vest contingent upon the attainment of a stock price of \$2.00 per share for 20 straight trading days, and an additional 175,000 RSUs will vest contingent upon the attainment of a stock price of \$3.00 per share for 20 straight trading days.
+The Company estimated that the stock-price goals of the Company's stock price closing above \$2.00 per share for 20 straight days have a 90% likelihood of achievement, and these RSUs were valued at 90% of their face value; the Company also estimated that the likelihood of the Company's stock closing above \$3.00 per share for 20 straight days is 70%, and these RSUs were valued at 70% of their face value.
+We recognized stock-based compensation expense of in a straight-line manner over the vesting period of the RSUs.